Your Child's Checkup: 13 Years

 Your doctor and/or nurse will probably:

 Eating.
-At this age, teens should begin making healthy food choices on their own.
+Tens should begin making healthy food choices on their own.
 Explain that eating five servings of fruits and vegetables per day and avoiding sweet, salty, and fatty foods not only is better nutritionally but will support a healthy weight.
-Calcium and iron are important for supporting the growth spurts of adolescence.
-Aim for three daily servings of low-fat dairy products to provide 1,300 milligrams of calcium.
-One cup of low-fat milk has 300 milligrams of calcium.
+Calcium and iron are important for the growth spurts of adolescence.
+Aim for three daily servings of low-fat dairy products (or dairy alternatives) to provide 1,300 milligrams of calcium.
 Include enough lean meats, poultry, and seafood in the diet to reach 8 milligrams of iron per day.
-One serving of beef has 2–3 milligrams of iron.

 Growth and development.
 By age 13, it's common for teens to:

 - show signs of puberty:

 - In boys, testicular enlargement is the first sign of puberty, followed by penile lengthening and the growth of pubic hair.

 - In girls, breasts development and pubic hair grows.
 About 2 years later, the first menstrual period comes.